oVirt/ovirt-site/source/feature/networklinking.html.md

 ### Summary

-The network wiring feature is an enhancment for the VM Network Interface management.
-It supports the following actions without unlugging the Vnic, maintaining the address of the Vnic:
+The network wiring feature is an enhancement for the VM Network Interface management.
+It supports the following actions without unplugging the Vnic, maintaining the address of the Vnic:

-    * Dynamicly changing the network of a running VM (without unplugging the Vnic)
+    * Dynamically changing the network of a running VM (without unplugging the Vnic)
     * Disconnecting a network of a VM without unplugging the Vnic

 ### Owner